-The Scarbrough Center for Writing (SCW) will offer one-to-one peer writing consultations beginning Spring 2018.
+The Scarbrough Center for Writing (SCW) now offers free one-to-one peer writing consultations.
 The centerpiece of the SCW’s work, these collaborative writing sessions are responsive to each student’s writing goals and needs.
 All students are welcome to visit the SCW for writing in any discipline or field, at any stage of the writing process.
 Research shows that all writers benefit from sharing their writing with others, and our goal is to provide Austin College students opportunities to share their writing with knowledgeable peer writing consultants.
 To make an appointment, please visit our online schedule.

 To become peer writing assistants, interested students will take a course, Tutoring Writing: Theory and Practice (WRT 285, offered Spring 2018) that will prepare them to work with writers in the SCW.
 In this course as well as in ongoing education and professional development, peer writing assistants will develop and refine knowledge of theories of writing, writing center theory and pedagogy, writing processes and writing strategies, and rhetorical and genre knowledge for writing in different disciplines and contexts.
 While peer writing assistants may have more first-hand knowledge of writing for the discipline of their major(s) and/or minor, they will also have the rhetorical and genre knowledge to help students with writing projects from across campus.

 If you are interested in becoming a peer writing assistant or in learning more about the course, please fill out the contact form for details.
 If you’re a faculty member or student who would like to recommend another student for a position, please complete the contact form or encourage the student to contact Dr. Daniels Storey.

 Support For Faculty

 In addition to working with student writers, the Scarbrough Center for Writing offers faculty support for the many ways they work with writing in their courses.
 Faculty members are welcome to contact the SCW for individual consultations about issues such as: